ipikuka/recma-mdx-html-override/README.md

 ### Tags

-It is a **`string | string[]`** option to set the tag names of html raw elements to be made overridable in MDX.
+It is a **`string | string[]`** option to specify which HTML elements should be made overridable in MDX.

 ```javascript
 use(recmaMdxHtmlOverride, {tags: "video"} as HtmlOverrideOptions);
 ```

-Now, `<video />` html elements in MDX will be overridable via mdx components.
+This makes `<video />` elements overridable via MDX components.

 ## Syntax tree

-This plugin only modifies the ESAST (Ecma Script Abstract Syntax Tree) as explained.
+This plugin modifies only the ESAST (EcmaScript Abstract Syntax Tree) as explained.

 ## Types